How to Write an Effective Direct Mail Letter

 If it's retention, or they have bought from you in the past, then build upon your relationship.
 But don't spend too long waxing lyrical about old times, get to the crux of the matter quickly.

-Don't Be Afraid to Write More Than One Page.
+Don't Be Afraid to Write More Than One Page

 Someone recently said that good copy should be the same length as a skirt—long enough to cover it all, but short enough to be interesting.

 Well, that's good for print ads, but for direct mail you want it to be long enough to be persuasive.
 If you can't make your argument in one page, don't truncate it and hope the brochure picks up the slack.
 The letter always does the heavy lifting, the brochure is simply the showroom.
-Get them interested with the brochure, but get them to call (or visit the website) with the letter.
+Get them interested in the brochure, but get them to call (or visit the website) with the letter.

-Your Letter Should Build to a Call to Action.
+Your Letter Should Build to a Call to Action

 From your opening gambit, build a case for the product or service that is watertight.
 Do it in steps, and slowly but surely create a flowing letter that guides the prospect to the CTA.
 Take inspiration from the infamous speech by Alec Baldwin in Glengarry Glen Ross—AIDA.
 Get their attention in the opening line or two, build interest, get them to make a decision, and then make it easy for them to act on that decision.